-Your actual equity still has the odds of decreasing or increasing.
+What many people fail to realize is that even when your home loan remains the same after refinancing, your actual equity still has the odds of decreasing or increasing.
 In what direction your equity goes depends on various factors.
 First, you’ll need to get an appraisal of your home to begin the refinancing process.

 The current value of your home is compared against similar properties in your area during this process.

 Determining your home’s current market value gives lenders the ability to provide you with the best-refinancing terms.
 That’s just the beginning; there are several other steps involved in the refinancing process.

 Suppose you’re interested in refinancing your home but don’t know where to start.
 Contacting a lender like Altitude Home Loans can give you some solid footing.
 To learn more about refinancing your home, continue reading.